 This guide explains the various options available to finance the purchase of your shared ownership home.
 We recommend that you speak to an independent financial advisor about your options in more detail, however, this guide should give you an idea of the various ways you can get onto the property ladder via shared ownership.

-If you are buying a property through the shared ownership scheme it is likely to be the first property you have bought and this may seem daunting.
+If you are buying a property through the shared ownership scheme it is could be the first property you have bought and this may seem daunting.
 Don’t panic; this guide will help you identify the different options available to you and, with the help of your independent financial advisor you will be able to choose the right product for you and your shared ownership purchase.

 If you have applied for shared ownership and have not already spoken to an independent financial advisor, now is the right time to do this.